BSM-EFT/MSSM-to-SMEFT/examples/README.md

-# Examples
+# Matching conditions: Examples from Section 5

-Here we provide the Mathematica notebooks for reproducing the results of *Section 5*.
+Here we provide the Mathematica notebooks for reproducing the results of *Section 5 - Matching conditions and validation of results*.

 In particular: